CEObrainz/Botw-AutoMipping/README.md

 # Botw-AutoMipping
 A automatic mip-disabling tool for bfres files in Zelda: Breath of the Wild.

 Simply drag the script and the bfres model you want to modify into command line and it will do its magic.
+Note that if you don't put a space between the program and the bfres file it won't work.

 >C:\Location_Of_Folder\> BOTW-AutoMips.py Model_File.bfres